 - Everyday Cataloger Concerns: Focus on Education (presentation with Allyson Carlyle, Rachel Ivy Clarke, Paul J. Weiss), ALA Midwinter, January 2013

-- Intern for CaMMS Subject Analysis Committee, June 2018-present
+- Member, CaMMS Subject Analysis Committee, June 2018-present

 - Member of LAIPA (Latin American and Indigenous Peoples of the Americas) SACO funnel, November 2017-present